prideout/prideout.github.com/_posts/2015-12-20-zoomable-texturing.md

     </div>
 </div>

 The demo draws inspiration from slippy maps to figure out how to scale and translate the texture coordinates.
-The shader that applies that water texture doubles the frequency of the texture coordinates every time the zoom level crosses a new integer threshold.
+The shader that applies the water texture doubles the frequency of the texture coordinates every time the zoom level crosses a new integer threshold.
 Most of the math is done on the CPU, so the fragment shader is really simple:

 {% highlight glsl %}
 varying vec2 v_texcoord;